What Is Diamond Fluorescence? A Guide to a Hidden Advantage

 Diamonds acquire this natural trait from minute structural variations in their crystal lattices during formation, billions of years ago, beneath the Earth’s surface.

-How Common Is Fluorescence?
+How Common Is Diamond Fluorescence?

 GIA research indicates that between 25% and 35% of all graded diamonds show varying fluorescence levels.
 Among diamonds that display fluorescence, 95% exhibit a blue glow, while only around 10% demonstrate medium to very strong fluorescence.
 This means fluorescent diamonds are, in fact, rarer than diamonds without fluorescence.
 Research also indicates that although diamonds with strong fluorescence exist, they seldom negatively affect their beauty.

-What Does Fluorescence Look Like?
+What Does Diamond Fluorescence Look Like?

-Blue fluorescence in diamonds can actually have a positive visual effect in regular lighting conditions, and this positive effect is even more noticeable in diamonds that have lower color grades ranging from I to M. Since blue is the complementary color to yellow, a diamond with a faint yellow tint may appear whiter or more colorless when viewed from above.
+Blue diamond fluorescence can actually have a positive visual effect in regular lighting conditions, and this positive effect is even more noticeable in diamonds that have lower color grades ranging from I to M. Since blue is the complementary color to yellow, a diamond with a faint yellow tint may appear whiter or more colorless when viewed from above.

 Because of this, medium to strong fluorescent diamonds can appear more attractive than non-fluorescent diamonds that share the same color grade.